urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Fixed bug where password fields showed [REDACTED] on the finalization when no password was set Fixed bug where Finalization page would return an error if the applications list was enabled but no apps selected Changed computer name tab validation to check only if Computer Name textbox is enabled.
 Previous setting checked -DisableComputerNameRequirement

+	Version 4.0.1
+	Change disk size result math from "1073741824" to "1024MB" Added code to load physical disk information when no formatted volumes are found

+	Version 4.1
+	Added option for Workgroup selection when using the UDI wizard XML file Fixed issue with language tab page not accurately updating field validation.
+Added Update-NavButtons to language fields.
+	Changed OSDDomainOUName return check so it will only return if $OSDDomainOUName exists Fixed bug where if multiple banner .bmp files exist, an X would appear in place of the banner.
+If multiple .bmp files are found, custom banner import is skipped and built-in banner is used
+	Fixed bug where if multiple icon .ico files exist, an X would appear in place of the icon.
+If multiple .ico files are found, custom icon import is skipped and built-in icon is used
+	Fixed bug where applications list may be returned empty if $AllApps does not exist or is empty

+	Version 4.1.1
+	Added parameter "-SkipCSVAll" to allow skipping all CSV imports Changed return variable logic to return variable if the field has text.
+Previous behavior was to return only if field was enabled or variable was set

+	Version 4.1.2
+	Fixed bug where laptops incorrectly failed the preflight AC power check.
+AC preflight check now only runs if Win32_Battery WMI object exists
+	Updated help Task Sequence functionality and Configurations section to include instructions for the Install Application task sequence step
 ```